HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Step 4: Add Organic Material To the Soil

 Although grass is well-known for growing in all conditions, it tends to germinate best in fertile soil.
-For this reason, it’s a good idea to add some extra organic material before you spread the grass seed.
+For this reason, adding some extra organic material before you spread the grass seed is a good idea.

 Some compost or a bag of garden soil from a home improvement store will usually do the trick, and you don’t need to spread more than an inch or two on the bare spot to achieve the desired results.

-Dog Patch repairs: Note, If you are fixing bare patches because of dog urination, you should buy a small bag of Lime for your lawn, again sold at Home improvement stores which should be lightly spread into the spot to neutralize the soil acidity, before you spread and bury the grass seed.
+Dog Patch repairs: Note: If you are fixing bare patches because of dog urination, you should buy a small bag of Lime for your lawn, again sold at Home improvement stores.
+The lime should be lightly spread into the spot to neutralize the soil acidity before you spread and bury the grass seed.

-The video below addresses this issue and demonstrates the use of grass seed to repair bare spots in your lawn.
+The video below addresses this issue and demonstrates how grass seed can repair bare spots in your lawn.

 Once you’ve spread your organic material, use a cultivator or a garden rake to incorporate it into the soil.
 While you don’t want to bury the new material, it should be thoroughly mixed into the top few inches of your lawn’s dirt.